distancify/handbook/development/process/product-backlog.md

 ### Epic

+In Azure DevOps, we use *Epics* to model individual projects at a particular client.
+Often, a client has different budgets for different projects/epics.

+### Feature

-Epics explain strategic goals and is often modeled around how the business itself thinks about the various efforts that takes place within a project.
+Features explain strategic goals and is often modeled around how the business itself thinks about the various efforts that takes place within a project.
 It's the level at which the Client Sponsor and Client Management is operating, and serves as a good framework for reporting overall progress of a project.
-Examples of Epics could be delivering the checkout and order management flow, or launching in a new market.
+Examples of Features could be delivering the checkout and order management flow, or launching in a new market.

 ### Product Backlog Item (PBI)

 We use the term Product Backlog Item (or PBI, yes we actually refers to it as "PBI" in speech) to refer to an item in a backlog.
-"PBI" can be seen as a carrier of *User Stories* or *Requirements* .
+"PBI" can be seen as a carrier of *User Stories* or *Requirements*.

 Note that PBIs can contain multiple user stories that all align around a given feature.
 So in one sense, a PBI can be referred to as a Feature.
-Which is why we avoid using the "Feature" terminology used in Azure DevOps *Scrum* processes.
+However, the term *Feature* is used to group multiple PBIs into a coherent strategic goal useful for communicating with Client Management (see [Feature](#feature) above).
+Therefor we consistently use the term "PBI" when referring to a PBI.
+Although, sometimes during refinement meetings, a PBI is deemed to big, in which case it is made into a feature and split into multiple PBIs.

 #### User Stories